weisongzzz/UCSF_Surgical_Blood_ML/README.md

 # UCSF Surgical Blood Product Recommendation System
+Leveraging machine learning to provide real-time recommendations for blood product and test ordering in non-emergency surgeries at UCSF, reducing waste and operational costs.

+## Overview

+## Key Features
+- Multi-Class Prediction: Generates probabilities for the need of RBC, FFP, and Platelet transfusions.

+- Actionable Recommendations: Translates model outputs into clear, actionable recommendations for clinicians.

-The SmartMatch AI project at UCSF takes cleaned EHR from the HIPAC team and creates recommendations of blood products/tests ordering to mitigate waste of blood and operational costs associated with elective surgeries.
+- Operational Cost Reduction: Aims to mitigate waste of blood products and associated costs.

+## Getting Started

-## Outputs
+## Installation:
-- Probabilities for RBC, FFP, Platelet from the multi-classification ML model

-- Labeled recommendations for clinicians (downstream implementation by the HIPAC team)
+git clone [your_repo_link]

+cd [your_repo_folder]

+conda env create -f environment.yml

+conda activate [your_env_name]

+Usage: Explain the core scripts and their purpose.

+## Model Training & Development:

+## Data Analysis & Visualization:

-## Scripts
+## Utilities:

 ### environment.yml
 run it in the terminal to set up all packages for the Python environment.